WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 ---
 ### 🔍 Process Inspection with Process Explorer

 This section highlights suspicious process behavior observed using Sysinternals Process Explorer.
-Each figure calls out relevant evidence tied to the attacker’s execution and persistence.

 ---
 **Figure 22** shows a suspicious `powershell.exe` process running under the user `IEUser`.
 This process is not expected under normal conditions and does not match any known authorized scripts.